AlexPHorta/nsew-keyboard/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* The JavaScript development team;
-* Inspiration
+* Every virtual keyboard that sucks to be used;
-* etc
+* Thanks to my wife, Thays, and to my daughters, Bárbara and Lavínia.